ibanez-comvex/digima-design-system/docs/patterns/timeline.md

 ### Grouping

-All activities within the timeline are grouped by the time at witch the activity occurred at or will occurred at.
-Since recent activity are more relevant to the user than older ones, the time interval between each group increases as the the activities get older.
+All activities within the timeline are grouped by the time at which the activity occurred at or will occurred at.
+Since recent activities are more relevant than older ones, the time interval between each group increases as the the activities "occurred at" date is older.
 {% include images.html name="behaviour-grouping" %}